Guided missiles of India

 After the end of the IGMDP (on 8 January 2008).
 India now develops all its current and future missiles as independent projects.
 And wherever possible, with private industries and foreign partners.
 (BrahMos is an example of one such successful collaborative project, between India and Russia).

 Tipu Sultan’s troops rout the British using rockets in 1780 at the Battle of Guntur.
 The closely massed, British troops broke and ran when the Mysore army laid down a rocket barrage in their midst.

 Mysorean rockets were the first iron-cased rockets.
 That were successfully deployed for military use.
 Hyder Ali, the 18th century ruler of Mysore.
 And his son and successor, Tipu Sultan used them effectively against the British East India Company.
 Tipu Sultan’s military manual (called Fathul Mujahidin).
-Advocated that 200 rocket men should be assigned to each Mysorean Kushoon (brigade).
-These rocket men were also trained to launch the rockets.
-As well as, wheeled rocket launchers capable of launching five to ten rockets almost simultaneously were used in war.
+Were advocated that 200 rocket men should be assigned to each Mysorean Kushoon (brigade).
+Rocket man were trained to launch rockets.
+And wheeled rocket launchers, were also capable of launching five to ten rockets almost simultaneously were used in war.

 We will be back with another content of Missiles…….!!!!!!